forestagostinelli/deepxube/ENVIRONMENT.md

 - [Testing Your Environment](#testing-your-implementation)

 ## Current Environments
-- Rubik's cube `deepxube/environments/cube3`
+- Rubik's cube `deepxube/environments/cube3.py`
-- Sliding tile puzzle `deepxube/environments/n_puzzle`
+- Sliding tile puzzle `deepxube/environments/n_puzzle.py`
-- Sokoban `deepxube/environments/sokoban`
+- Sokoban `deepxube/environments/sokoban.py`

-## Implementing Your Environment
+## Implementing Your Own Environment
+The abstract environment file `deepxube/environments/environment_abstract.py` contains abstract classes for states, goals, and environments.

 ### State Class
+`class State(ABC):`

+Represents a state.

 ### Goal Class
+`class Goal(ABC):`

+Represents a set of states that are considered goal states.
+In the simplest case, a goal could also just be a state.
+However, goals can also be logic, natural language, a sketch, etc.

 ### Environment Class

 #### Base Class

-- Generating start states
-- Transition and transition cost function
-- Sampling goals from states
-- Goal test function
-- Neural network functions
-- PDDL functions
-- Visualization
+`Environment(ABC):`

 #### Environment with Answer Set Programming Integration Class

-- State/model conversion
-- Goal/model conversion
-- Background knowledge
-- Ground atoms
-- On model
-- Fixed ground atoms
+`EnvGrndAtoms(Environment):`

 ## Testing Your Implementation